International Student Support

 - Ensure you are carrying valid travel documents before reentering the US.
 Visit our travel and reentry webpage for the list of documents.
 If you are on OPT or STEM OPT, please submit an I-20 reprint via MyISSS if you are traveling internationally and your OPT or STEM OPT request status or employment information needs to be updated on your I-20.

 - If you are applying for a new visa, prepare for potential processing delays or denials at consulates abroad.
-While the temporary pause on visa appointments has been lifted, individual consulates are reopening appointments at their own pace and there will likely be a backlog due to the increased demand for visa appointments during this time and the new vetting procedures.
-Students who need to apply for a new visa should check their consulate’s visa appointment availability before traveling.
-The consulate officer will also evaluate if you are still eligible for a nonimmigrant F-1 or J-1 visa.
+Student visa applicants have to attend a visa interview and students who need to apply for a new visa should check their consulate’s visa appointment availability before traveling.
+Although you have been issued a visa before, the consulate officer will evaluate if you are still eligible for a nonimmigrant F-1 or J-1 visa.
 Visa denials for returning students are rare, but there are cases where returning students are denied a visa due to changes in their country’s conditions and/or personal and financial circumstances.
+Students who are applying for a new visa should review our Visa Information webpage for more information about the visa application process.

-- If you are applying for a visa new, prepare for enhanced screening at consulates abroad.
-The new visa screening policy requires each visa officer to review each applicant's online presence, including social media activity, internet search engines, and any databases to which the consular section has access.
+- If you are applying for a new visa, prepare for enhanced screening at consulates abroad.
+The visa screening policy requires each visa officer to review each applicant's online presence, including social media activity, internet search engines, and any databases to which the consular section has access.
 Consulate officers are expected to look for any evidence that shows an applicant may be likely to violate US laws, advocate for terrorist organizations, engage in political activism that is associated with violence and will undermine scholarly activity, or shows “hostility toward the citizens, culture, government, institutions, or founding principles of the United States”.
 In order to conduct this search, the State Department requires student visa applicants to set their social media profiles to “public”.
+Students who are applying for a new visa will be placed under "administrative processing" or receive a temporary denial until their social media has been reviewed by the consulate officer.

 - Be prepared for enhanced screening and the possibility of a search of your electronic devices at the port of entry.
 Customs and Border Patrol (CBP) has the authority to search electronic devices at US borders to determine if a traveller has been in violation of their visa status or is inadmissible to the US.
 Travelers may be deemed inadmissible if they have worked without authorization, have had criminal charges, or are determined to pose “a threat to national security.”
 You may be refused entry if you do not comply with a CBP search.
 We strongly recommend students to remain polite and patient throughout the screening process.
 If you believe you were treated unfairly by CBP, please contact ISSS.